Zealandopterix zonodoxa: Description

+In a 2014 publication, this species was described as having a forewing length of 2.6 mm for males and 3 mm for females.

 This is the smallest micropterigid in New Zealand.
 The shiny white markings on the forewing of this species are variable.

 Distribution

 This species is endemic to New Zealand.
-It is known from the northern North Island of New Zealand, from Te Paki south to Puketitri, Hawkes Bay and including Poor Knights, Little Barrier and Great Barrier Islands.
+It is found from the northern North Island of New Zealand, from Te Paki south to Puketitri, Hawkes Bay and including Poor Knights, Little Barrier and Great Barrier Islands.